kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/CapacitySecurity.md

 ## Capacity Settings

-To view the settings of a specific capacity, follow these steps:

-1. Go to the capacity settings page.
-2. Select the capacity type your capacity belongs to.
-From the capacity list, select the capacity you want to view.
+To view the settings of a specific capacity, follow these steps:</br> 1.
+Go to the capacity settings page.</br> 2.
+Select the capacity type your capacity belongs to.
+From the capacity list, select the capacity you want to view.</br>

 |<img src='/Assests/Security/Media/CapacitySettings1.PNG' width='600' height='220'>|
 | -------- |